nibla26/Public/README.md

 # Public
 Public repo
-A public repo for collaboration with others
+is a public repo for collaboration with others